 Table 2.
 Primary efficacy outcomes at Week 73 in the modified-intention-to-treat population

 The modified-intention-to treat population included randomized participants with culture-positive, FQ-susceptible and MDR/RR-TB whose isolated M. tuberculosis strains were not determined to be resistant to bedaquiline, clofazimine, delamanid, fluoroquinolone, or linezolid.
 Participants who did not have a pre-treatment sputum culture positive for M. tuberculosis were also excluded from the modified-intention-to treat population. ^participants without culture results between Week 65 and Week 73; £13 mITT participants experienced death as a treatment outcome, 1 participant in the safety population who was excluded from the mITT population also experienced death.
 1 participant in the mITT population was assigned positive culture result as unfavorable outcome at 73 weeks and later died. *participants who permanently discontinued treatment because of a positive sputum culture at Week 16 or later or who had a positive sputum culture between Week 65 and Week 73; §participants who, after treatment completion, had a positive sputum culture or started a new treatment regimen; #participants with other unfavorable outcome: not assessable after completing treatment (n=6), investigator’s judgement (n=4), pregnancy or breastfeeding (n=2), use of prohibited concomitant medication (n=1).

-9BLMZ vs. Control

-b.
-9BCLLfxZ vs. Control

-c.
-9BDLLfxZ vs. Control

-d.
-9DCLLfxZ vs. Control

-e.
-9DCMZ vs. Control

-Figure .
-Forest plots of primary efficacy analyses at Week 73, by experimental group versus control

-Shows the results of the primary efficacy analysis in the modified-intention-to treat and complementary analysis in the per-protocol analysis populations (a.
-9BLMZ vs. control, b.
-9BCLLfxZ vs. control, c.
-9BDLLfxZ vs. control, d.
-9DLLfxZ vs. control, e.
-9DCMZ vs. control).
-The noninferiority margin of -12 percentage points is designated by the dashed vertical line.
-Participants were classified as having a favorable outcome at week 73 if one of the following was true: 1) their last two culture results were negative and were taken from sputum samples collected on separate visits, the latest between Week 65 and Week 73; 2) the last culture result (from a sputum sample collected between Weeks 65 and 73) was negative and either there was no other post-baseline culture result or the penultimate culture result was positive due to laboratory cross contamination; and bacteriological, radiological and clinical evolution is favorable; or 3) there was no culture result from a sputum sample collected between Week 65 and Week 73 or the result of that culture was positive due to laboratory cross contamination, and the most recent culture result was negative, and bacteriological, radiological and clinical evolution was favorable.
-The modified-intention-to treat population included randomized participants with culture-positive, FQ-susceptible and MDR/RR-TB whose isolated M. tuberculosis strains were not determined to be resistant to bedaquiline, clofazimine, delamanid, fluoroquinolone, or linezolid.
-Participants who did not have a pre-treatment sputum culture positive for M. tuberculosis were also excluded from the modified-intention-to treat population.
-The per-protocol population was the modified-intention-to treat population excluding participants who, for reasons other than treatment failure or death, do not complete a protocol-consistent course of treatment.
-A protocol-consistent course of treatment was 80% of expected doses taken within 120% of the intended regimen duration.
-Participants who received more than 7 days of either a prohibited concomitant medication or a study drug not prescribed according to protocol were also excluded from the per-protocol population.
+Confidence interval widths have not been adjusted for multiplicity and should not be used in place of hypothesis testing.